km321/km321/README.md

 ## 🚀 About Me
 I'm a seasoned **Full-Stack Developer & Digital Solutions Architect** with a passion for crafting innovative web and mobile solutions.
 With over a decade of experience in the tech industry, I specialize in bridging the gap between complex business challenges and strategic technological solutions.

-- 🌱 I’m currently diving deeper into **React, Node.js**, and exploring **Cloud Technologies**.
+- 🌱 I’m currently diving deeper into **React, Svelte, Node.js**, and exploring **Cloud Technologies**.
-- 💡 I love working on projects that improve users' lives and drive business growth.
+- 💡 I love working on projects that focus on simplicity to improve users' lives and drive business growth.
 - 🤝 I'm open to collaborations on projects that aim to make a significant impact.

 ## 🛠 Skills